rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 - Adopting the 2021 version of the array API standard
 - Adding a separate namespace, tentatively named ``numpy.array_api``
-- Changes needed outside of the new namespace, for example a new dunder method and a new attribute on the ``ndarray`` object
+- Changes needed/desired outside of the new namespace, for example new dunder methods on the ``ndarray`` object
 - Implementation choices, and differences between functions in the new namespace with those in the main ``numpy`` namespace
+- A new array object conforming to the array API standard
 - Maintenance effort and testing strategy
 - Impact on NumPy's total exposed API surface and on other future and under-discussion design choices